michael105/michael105.github.io/index.md

 I should raise an old project/idea especially.

 It's about sort algorithms.
-To be more exact, it's about howto sort and take most advantage of the cashelines/memory access.
+To be more exact, it's about howto sort and take most advantage of the cashelines/memory access/instruction set.

 I did this about ten years before, and also implemented the algorithm in Perl/C/Assembly.